Erica Dhawan on how digital body language helps you show emotional intelligence

 · People who won't turn on their camera.

-· Confusing texts or emails.
+· Confusing communications.

 An advisor to Nike, Cisco, Coca-Cola, Deloitte, and KPMG, Dhawan is author of Digital Body Language on what guidelines are recommended for effectively leading virtual teams.